spacemeshos/go-spacemesh/README.md

 #### Guidelines

 - Read the Spacemesh project white paper (coming soon)
-- Read all docs in the `docs/` folder
 - Ask questions or talk about things in [Issues](https://github.com/spacemeshos/go-spacemesh/issues) or on [spacemash gitter](https://gitter.im/spacemesh-os/Lobby).
 - Ensure you are able to contribute (no legal issues please)
 - For any code contribution, please fork from the `develop branch` and not from `master`), apply your changes and submit a pull request.
 We follow this [git workflow](http://nvie.com/posts/a-successful-git-branching-model/)